paulbaumgarten/pbaumgarten.com/ib-compsci/unit-4/README.md

 Should your program...?

-* Save new changes as they occur, and have the support desk app sequentially search through the records OR
+* Save new changes as they occur, and have the support desk app sequentially search through the records? ... or ...
 * Bubble sort after every save, and have the support desk app binary search through the records.

 Justify your choice with reference to the O(n) of each method.
 [5 marks]